enderavour/asciiplayer/README.md

-# asciivid - simple ASCII video displayer built using OpenCV
+# asciiplayer - simple ASCII video displayer built using OpenCV

 ## Descripion:
 - The project was rewritten and resructured.